Look Up Free Martin County Public Records on Anyone

 The Bureau of Vital Statistics charges a search fee of $5 to look up one year and one certified copy of a document.
 If more years have to be searched or more copies are needed, additional fees will apply.
 Individuals should make sure to go over their full fee schedule (available in the links to the applications) to find out exactly how much it’ll cost to get what they need.

-Look Up Birth & Death Records in Martin County Florida via the Tax Collector’s Office or State Bureau of Vital Statistics
+Track Down Birth & Death Records in Martin County Florida via the Tax Collector’s Office or State Bureau of Vital Statistics

 Birth certificates can be obtained in Martin County via the Tax Collector’s Office.
 Since a certificate of birth is needed to get a driver’s license and other IDs, it’s very convenient that citizens can have both services completed at the same location.